ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 <table style="width: 100%;"><tr><td style="width: 50%">

 ThtfTolIowing remarkable compilation is a contri­
 bution to the San Francisco Stone*from the pen of
 Mrs. H, A. Denring: The reader wfflnottcettiateach
 line is a quotation from some of the bUkdM Au­
 thors of England and America.
 This itfthVresott of
-a year&#x27;s laborious search among th
+a year&#x27;s laborious search among the
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:mnhi:batch_mnhi_goshen_ver01:data:sn83016758:00280767979:1880081201:0189/pct:37.112419,4.918758,13.849579,2.210678/!600,600/0/default.jpg"/>
 </td>